F74039017/lab3/README.md

 	Expected:			1.31*(100000/10000)^2 = 131
 	result:				127.99

-The expected time is close to result one.
+The expected time is close to result one.<br/>
 The complexity is confirmed to be right!